-As the coronavirus outbreak continues to grow, pharmacists and their staff members need to take precautions like everyone else to avoid contracting the illness and keep their patients safe as well.
+In retail pharmacies, pharmacists and their staff members need to take precautions like everyone else to avoid contracting COVID-19 and keep their patients safe as well.
 Here are some ways to do that.

 Wash Your Hands